erlang/otp/lib/mnesia/doc/guides/mnesia_chap2.md

 To read the values from the table directly is not always possible.
 It can be needed to search one or more tables to get the wanted data, and this is done by writing database queries.
-Queries are always more expensive operations than direct lookups done with `mnesia:read`.
+Queries are always more expensive operations than direct lookups done with `mnesia:read/1`.
 Therefore, avoid queries in performance-critical code.

 Two methods are available for writing database queries: